lilyxia99/leilei-quartz/content/Writings/Expect Film/Disabilities in Scifi.md

 Although the VR world theoretically can contain endless objects, due to the improvisation nature, not every needed props could be prepared.
 To resolve this,  we used a technique called “invisible object”, which is essentially miming.
 We mimic the gesture of touching an object, and by doing so we feel the object even without the actual physical object.
 This method enable us to “create” objects when there were limited assets and interaction in the game, and by echoing and responding to each other’s performance.
 I have used this methods in my previous work *Palace* and *Empty Touch Workshop*, and while in previous cases we were touching things with out eyes closed, this time I added a step to open our eyes and mimic sound effects while doing the gesturing.
 The methods not only help the actors enter their acting state more quickly, but also thematically fits the setting that every world and stories in this film are made up out of thin air.
 This materialless performance bridges the performers who are in different places; it is both an exercise in acting and the building of a tacit understanding.
 We work in tandem to accomplish a non-verbal communication, like children playing house, stepping into the fantasy of mutual recognition.

 While being shot in VR, the final product is a single channel film piece that shows the best in a theatre, conforming to a more traditional medium as what is being discussed here is also traditional popular medium.
 Yet the shooting method itself provide the viewer a way to enter the virtual space.
-The point of view perspective and the often showed up
+The pop up window of the game menu, the presence of the VR camera, the shaky point of view all convey the sense of immersiveness, creating a new kind of viewing experience that feels both in and out of the game.

+> [!info]
+> Not really sure about how to write the viewing effect.

 ### The Worlds: Different Models

+In this chapter I will introduce the specific worlds that we built in the film, as well as introducing different characters.
+For readability sake, I will just use the character name to refer to the actor.

 #### Cyberpunk World